 How We Rated the Stores

 To evaluate prices, we conducted a market basket price survey.
-The market basket consisted of 154 items and included national-brand nonperishables and fresh produce, meat, and dairy products.
-Our ratings tables indicate how each store’s prices compared to the average prices for national-brand and non-brand (fresh meat, produce, and dairy) items at all the stores we surveyed.
+It consisted of 150 items and included national-brand nonperishables and fresh produce, meat, and dairy products.
+Our ratings tables show how each store’s prices compared to the average prices for national-brand and non-brand (fresh meat, produce, and dairy) items at all the stores we surveyed.

 Our ratings tables report price comparison scores, which indicate how the chains and stores stack up.
 A score of $90 indicates prices were about 10 percent cheaper than the all-store average for the same products; a score of $110 indicates prices were about 10 percent more expensive than average.